dmbarbour/awelon/AboutAwelon.md

 * Named stacks can also support ad-hoc environment extensions, e.g. we could model aspect-oriented programming in Awelon in terms of explicit join-points (`"foo" signal`) and advice in the form of blocks.

 Named stacks require compile-time metaprogramming to systematically compare names in a list.
 Awelon's support for compile-time introspection and metaprogramming is discussed in a later section on polymorphic behaviors.

+### Conditionals and Choices

+In an arrowized model like RDP, choice is expressed by computing a sum type `(x + y)`, then operating on it.
+This has an advantage of being extensible: developers can keep the choice open for as long as they wish.
+It also works well in a distributed system: the x and y values may represent different routes or paths in a network.
+Choice has the basic data plumbing primitives similar to products - left, mirror, assocl+, intro0, etc..
+I won't focus on those here.
+Rather, it's the interaction between sums and products that become interesting.

+Awelon actually has two sum types: `(x + y)` for dynamic choices, and `(x | y)` for static choices.
+Static choice is useful for metaprogramming.
+Static choices can do anything dynamic choices can do.
+They even support the same words, so anything written for a `(x + y)` will work for `(x | y)`.
+However, static types allow a few powerful and convenient operations that take advantage of compile-time knowledge.

+Choices can always be merged, i.e. losing information about which branch we were on.

+        % conjoin :: ((x*y)+(x*z))~> (x*(y+z))
+        % forget1 :: (1+1)~>1
+        % merge :: (x + x) ~> x
+        merge = [intro1 swap] left mirror [intro1 swap] left
+                conjoin swap [forget1] first elim1

+In many cases, this merge is implemented by combining the in-memory signal representations.
+However, a logical merge is also possible where both branches simply are extended with the same subprograms from that point forward.
+An optimizer may deem it more optimal to extend for a little while before merging, especially if a lot of signals are dropped.

+Note that dynamic merge requires input types be exactly the same.
+This is one place where it's important to understand that static values (text, numbers) are formally considered distinct types, and must match exactly.
+Static choice offers a more powerful form of 'merge':

+        % forget :: (x|y)~>x OR (x|y)~>y

+Forget takes advantage that programmers and compilers are actually aware of the type.
+It becomes the basis of ad-hoc polymorphism, where the output type for a behavior can depend (in an introspective, non-parameteric way) on the input type.
+Awelon doesn't have Haskell-like support for typeclasses, nor does it have true dependent types; 'forget' represents a middle ground between the two.

+Also, static numbers and text can be extracted from a choice.
+This can be useful if there is ever a need to compare choices.

+        % extractNumber :: (N*x)+y ~> N*(x+y)
+        % extractText   :: (T*x)+y ~> T*(x+y)

+At the moment, blocks cannot be extracted.

+Going the other direction, developers can push certain data from the environment into a choice.
+For static choice, this is trivial: ANY data can be distributed into a static choice.
+Similarly, static data can be distributed into any static choice:

+        % disjoinStatic  :: (x * (y | z)) ~> ((x * y) | (x * z))
+        % disjoinStatic+ :: (x + (y | z)) ~> ((x + y) | (x + z))
+        % disjoinNumber  :: (N * (y + z)) ~> ((N * y) + (N * z))
+        % disjoinText    :: (T * (y + z)) ~> ((T * y) + (T * z))
+        % disjoinBlock   :: (B * (y + z)) ~> ((B * y) + (B * z))

+The real challenge, however, is injecting runtime signals into a dynamic choice.
+This isn't easy in Awelon due to the potentially distributed nature of runtime signals.
+Developers must carefully arrange dynamic elements into the right partitions to provide enough information for the disjoin:

+        % disjoinSignal  :: (x@p * ((Unit@p * y) + z)) ~> ((x@p * y) + (x@p * z))

+Here `x@p` means a runtime signal of value type x in partition p, where p also contains the latency info.
+So the above type indicates we must get a "masking" signal `Unit@p` into the same latency and partition as the signal we're splitting.
+To make this happen may require partition crossings or delays by one signal or the other.
+Once the two signals are in the same partition, the mask is applied: everything in 'x' matched by the mask goes into the left branch, everything not matched goes into the right branch.

 ## Awelon's Module System

 Awelon has a very simple module system.
 Essentially, a module consists of one import line followed by one or more definition lines.
 An import line contains a comma separated list of module names.
 The association between a module name and a module definition is externally determined (e.g. by file name).
 Module names must be simple words, i.e. valid as both Awelon export words and filesystem/URL components.

         import common, packageWithLongName AS p, foo
         this = [f] _s
-        f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
+        f = foo [p:bar foo:bar] ap %  here 'foo' means 'foo:this'
-        _s = swap [swap] first swap first swap
+        _s = assocl swap rot2 first swap
+        % TODO: replace this with a usable module...

 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
-If there is any ambiguity for a word it becomes necessary to use the prefixed form.
-A word imported from multiple modules is not ambiguous if its multiple definitions are identical (same primitive expansion).

 Words may be defined in any order within a module.
 Imports may be cyclic.
 However, *definitions* may not be cyclic or recursive, nor may they even appear to be.
-If developers wish to re-export a word, they must use the expanded form, e.g. `foo = foo:this` or `bar = p:bar`.
+If developers wish to re-export a word, they must use the prefixed form on the right hand side, e.g. `bar = p:bar`.
+Also, if there is any ambiguity in a word's definition (i.e. after expansion to primitives), the prefixed form must be used.

 The word 'this' has special meaning.
 Within a module, 'this:' may be used as the prefix to disambiguate a module's words.
-When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' can mean 'foo:this' after importing foo.
-Also, the word 'this' in Awelon serves the same role as 'main' in many other languages.
+When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' will mean 'foo:this'.
 Awelon is intended for component based software; I believe Awelon's use of 'this' has nice connotations to encourage treating modules as software components.

-All imports and definitions must start at the beginning of a new line of text, and continue to the end of the logical line.
-A logical line continues until a non whitespace character begins a new line of text, i.e. so developers can distribute some code or imports vertically.
-Awelon has simple line comments starting eith `%`.
+Awelon's syntax is very simple.
+Imports and new definition must start at the beginning of a new line.
+If a definition extends for multiple lines, there must be spacing near the front.
+Code itself is just a space-separated sequence of words and literals.
+Awelon has simple line comments starting with `%`.

-        import common
-        % takem :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
-        %   (older version of Awelon's environment; TODO, update for new env takem= [[assocr] second roll2] first %  (x*(sL*(sC*sR)))*(hL*hR) assocr roll2 [roll2] second

 There are no default words or imports in Awelon.

 Only literals can be used without an import.
 If there is something like a common prelude or standard environment, it must be on the import line.
 Consequently, it is not difficult for developers to create alternative programming environments (the only requirement is that literals are added to the first element of a pair).

 *NOTE:* I believe developers shouldn't need more than a line of boiler plate before they get to useful work, which is why I allow multiple imports on one line.
-I discourage deep, hierarchical module systems.
+I discourage hierarchical module systems.
 Libraries should generally be exported at the package layer.
 Ambiguity is rare in practice, and resolved easily enough.
-Modules as software components are encouraged to export 'this' and little else.
+Modules intended to serve as software components are encouraged to export 'this' and little else (perhaps authoring info, etc.).

+### Automatic Testing

+Static tests are possible by convention.
+Developers define words starting with 'test' or '_test', and an Awelon compiler or IDE will process these in a simple environment - containing a static uniqueness source and forget permission and the like, but not much else.
+These tests will pass unless they explicitly error out or overrun their quota.
+A passing test may explicitly emit warnings.
+In some cases, a test might be useful to help visualize the static behavior for a word in different contexts.

+Continuous runtime testing is also an interesting possibility.
+Potentially an IDE might support runtime tests as well, perhaps requiring an indicator in the name.
+But a runtime test is essentially an application, and it might be better to treat it as such.

+*NOTE:* Test words are normal words, just interpreted and processed by convention.

 ### Awelon Virtual Machine